Estimated reading time: 8 minutes

 - address a pressing political/social/economic/religious situation?

-Ghostwriting services: Editing and proofreading your manuscript
+2. Editing and proofreading your manuscript

-Every manuscript must be edited and proofread – but not by the person who wrote it.
+Every manuscript must be edited and proofread, but not by the person who wrote it.
 Instead, it should be edited by an independent editor, then checked by a separate proofreader.

-Ghostwriting services: Writing the book proposal
+3. Writing the book proposal

-The key elements of a book proposal are:
+The key elements of this document are: